dekart-xyz/www/content/docs/security/secure-your-instance.md

 images: []
 menu:
   docs:
-    parent: "about"
+    parent: "security"

 ---

-To analyze private datasets you can self-host the Dekart instance (open-source, MIT License) on your Google Cloud, AWS account or your server.
+To analyze private datasets you can self-host the Dekart instance (open-source, MIT License) on your Google Cloud, AWS account or own server.

 ## Requirements